 The Bible clearly says "It is appointed unto man once to die and after that the judgment."
 It does not say after that a second chance.

-However, someone who is faithful and sent to heaven, and who is not perfect will be purified by God.
-Just like if your daughter comes in from playing outside covered in mud.
-You love her and invite her in, but also give her a bath.
+Someone who is faithful and on the way to heaven, but who is not perfect will be purified by God.
+If a daughter comes in from playing outside covered in mud, her parent will invite her in, but also gives her a bath.
 Catholics believe God does that also because "nothing that enters heaven is impure".
-Now whether or not one would agree with whether it's necessary for the faithful to experience pain after death, like when the mother has to pull bubble gum out of the child's hair, is another issue discussed below.
+We discuss the why the faithful may experience pain after death, like when the mother has to pull bubble gum out of the child's hair, below.

 The idea that Catholics believe that someone destined for hell can be saved through Purgatory is objectively false.

 It is a slogan that has caused unnecessary injury to Christian unity.
 The truth is:

 Catholics believe Purgatory is Christ's way of cleaning up the faithful,

 40 years in the desert - a precursor to Purgatory?

 Catholics look at the Old Testament and New Testament as a continuous story of the journey of God's people.
 We feel most of the concepts and teachings we find in the New Testament have an "type" representation in the Old Testament.
 For instance Adam is a "type" for Jesus.
 Noah's floods are equated in the New Testament as a "type" for baptism.
 The promised land is a "type" for heaven.
 Slavery under the Egyptians is a "type" for the slavery under sin.

 I would like to propose that the 40 years in the desert is a "type" for purgatory.
 It was a time of purification and punishment to prepare the people of Israel for entrance into the promised land.
 This is what Catholics believe purgatory accomplishes for us.